Jeanine V. Pesek Obituary (1950 - 2022) Kearney Hub

-KEARNEY - Jeanine V. Pesek, 71, of Gibbon died Tuesday, Jan.
-4, 2022, at CHI Health Good Samaritan Hospital in Kearney.
+KEARNEY - Jeanine V. Pesek, 71, of Gibbon died on Tuesday, Jan.
+4, 2022, at CHI Good Samaritan Hospital in Kearney.

-Visitation will be 5-7 p.m.
-Tuesday at the church followed by a 7 p.m. vigil/prayer service.
+Visitation will be from 5-7 p.m.
+Tuesday at the church followed by a 7 p.m.
+Vigilrayer Service.

 O'Brien Straatmann Redinger Funeral and Cremation Services in Kearney is in charge of arrangements.